Richard Vernon Burgett

 In addition to his parents, he was preceded in death by his sister, Sylvia Maddock; and three brothers, Jim (Shirley) Burgett, Doug Burgett and Jack Burgett.

-He is survived by his special friend, Eva Hagar; her children, Donna Ybarra, Kenneth L. Hagar, Billy Joe Hagar; daughter, Julie Burgett; two granddaughters; and several nieces and nephews.
+He is survived by his special friend, Eva Hager; her children, Donna Ybarra, Kenneth L. Hager, Billy Joe Hager; daughter, Julie Burgett; two granddaughters; and several nieces and nephews.

 Ligon & Bobo Funeral Home in Lebanon is in charge of arrangements, 615-444-2142.